 The preliminary ecological appraisal identifies potential ecology issues or constraints which should advise the development design.
 Further species/habitat surveys may be recommended, if deemed to be required.

 If further surveys are recommended and once the development proposals have been designed, it is best practice for more complicated sites that the preliminary ecological appraisal is updated and turned into an ecological assessment report.

-Ecological Assessment – is undertaken by an experienced ecologist and involves looking at the results of further species reports, assesses the impacts of a development in more detail and provides mitigation to off-set any losses, looking to achieve biodiversity gains to satisfy Government planning policy guidance.
+An ecological assessment is undertaken by an experienced ecologist and involves looking at the results of further species reports, assessing the impact of a development in more detail and providing mitigation to off-set any losses.
+The process aims to achieve biodiversity gains to satisfy Government planning policy guidance.
 The recommendations are usually incorporated into the Landscape Scheme.